A Critical Look At Tokenwise Reward-Guided Text Generation: Pitfalls of RGTG and How to Fix Them

 Ideally, we would like a decoding procedure that samples the next token from a distribution that is mathematically equivalent to the conditional distribution resulting from an RLHF over full sequences.
 However, as shown in \cref{thm:ratio}, a partial-sequence reward model $r_\phi$ leads to multiple RLHF decoding policies with different conditional distributions for each prefix length $i$.
-Hence it is not possible to have equivalence with a single RLHF policy, e.g.\ as obtained via PPO or DPO.
+Hence, it is not possible to have equivalence with a single RLHF policy, e.g.\ as obtained via PPO or DPO.

 One may then ask: Which RLHF policy is best?
 We argue that none of them is necessarily better than the others since they simply arise from considering different prefix lengths.
-Note that the reward model $r_\phi$ leads to a distribution that approximates the true underlying preference distribution partial sequences.
+Note that the reward model $r_\phi$ leads to a distribution that approximates the true underlying preference distribution on partial sequences.
 The problem is inherent to RLHF which takes a reference LLM with a consistent distribution over response prefixes induced by a reward model and yields different decoding policies for different prefix lengths.

 Since all the resulting RLHF decoding policies have merit, one could argue that we can keep things simple by selecting only one policy, perhaps the RLHF policy induced by full sequence preferences (i.e., $\pi_{\text{RLHF}}(\rvy|\rvx)$).
-However, as discussed by \citet{rafailov2024qfunction,zhao2024probabilistic}, a conditional distribution over full sequences does not give us an immediate procedure to sample token-by-token.
+However, as discussed by \citet{rafailov2024qfunction} and \citet{zhao2024probabilistic}, a conditional distribution over full sequences does not give us an immediate procedure for token-wise sampling.
 Mathematically, we can derive a token-level policy from a full-sequence policy as follows:

 However, the summations in the above equation are exponentially large in the length $|\rvy|$ of the sequences.
-This exponential complexity was also noted by \citet{zhao2024probabilistic} who proposed a twisted sequential Monte Carlo technique to approximate computation and mitigate the exponential complexity.
+This exponential complexity was also noted by \citet{zhao2024probabilistic} who proposed a twisted sequential Monte Carlo technique to approximate the computation and mitigate the exponential complexity.
 In contrast, our approach embraces the multitude of RLHF policies and leverages them in a linear time decoding procedure without any approximation of the partial sequence RLHF policies.
 The ratio policy \eqref{eq:token-conditional-distribution} described here can thus be seen as a necessary tradeoff if one wants to perform tokenwise RGTG without the pathology in \cref{thm:full_for_partial}.